manavpradhan/StockReport/README.md

-# StockReport
+# StatX-Report

-A sample dashboard displaying report of top stocks in 2024
+A sample dashboard displaying statistics of EV market in Inida (2022).
+Visit the DEPLOYED LINK [https://sample-stock-report.vercel.app/]

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Root Project Folder

+In the terminal navigate to StockReport/dashboard, run:

+### `cd StockReport/dashboard`

-## Available Scripts
+## Install dependencies
+Run the command:
+### `npm install`

+This will install all the dependencies enlisted in package.json file, for this project.

+## Run the project
 In the project directory, you can run:

 ### `npm start`